jrands/fac5-frontend/README.md

 * We are designing our blog "Mobile first" - i.e. starting with mobile in mind and not the desktop browser
 * The advantages are...
  * Desktop sites often have more functionality / fancy things than the equivalent mobile site; starting with the desktop means we have to remove things for the mobile, whereas starting with the mobile site we can add things for the desktop, which is simpler
+ * Shaq soda is not as good as it sounds it's quite misleading
  * Faster loading time on a mobile - otherwise the desktop version loads and components are removed which takes longer
  * Google page ranking higher for mobile optimized sites - greater exposure with designing for mobile
  * Changing user habits - 25% of U.S. population only use mobiles for internet